gregsaun/prusa_i3_bear_upgrade/optional_parts/y_idler_tensioner_e3d/README.md

 ### Bill of Materials

-This is the list of extra material you will need from original Prusa extruder

 | Part     | Quantity<br>(pce) | Detail |
 |----------|:---------------:|--------|
 | Bear 2.1 Y idler mount | 1 | |